openmediavault/openmediavault-docs/administration/users.rst

 The button to edit and modify group access.
 You only can modify one group per time.

-Group permissions allow you to define access for multiple users to the same shared resource.
+Group permissions allow you to define access (for multiple users) to shared resources.

 The button opens a window that displays all current existing |sf| and their permissions for selected group from the table.
 How the permissions are stored is